 We aim to remain a trusted source of native plant expertise in Southern Alberta.

 WE WILD-COLLECT OUR SEED to develop and preserve plant genetic diversity.
 This keeps our stock source-identified.
 It also helps to ensure plant survivability for the specific environmental conditions of your project.

 Plug production of perennial native forbs (wildflowers), grasses, and shrubs

 Sourcing seed of many species from our catalogue

 Consulting with clients on a variety of projects

-Latifa holds a BSc in Botany from the University of Calgary and a MSc in Herbal Medicine from Middlesex University, London, UK.
-She has been working with native plants for over a decade including herbarium collections, field plant identification (Southern Alberta), and forestry data collection and specimen identification (Northern Alberta).
+Holds a BSc in Botany from the University of Calgary and a MSc in Herbal Medicine from Middlesex University, London, UK.
+She has been working with native plants for over a decade including herbarium collections, field plant identification (Southern Alberta), forestry data collection, and specimen identification (Northern Alberta).
 In 2016 she founded Latifa’s Herbs, which primarily serves to educate the public on the edible and medicinal uses of wild plant species in both Alberta and British Columbia.
-She is a practising herbalist and a former faculty member at Pacific Rim College in Victoria, BC where she taught Botany and Horticulture in addition to Wild Plant Nutrition.”
+She is a former faculty member at Pacific Rim College in Victoria, BC where she taught Botany and Horticulture in addition to Wild Plant Nutrition.

 Is a professional horticulturist.
 His work experience ranges from caring for tropical plants indoors to numerous years of landscaping (both construction and maintenance).
 He apprenticed through Olds College and obtained his Red Seal certification in Landscape Horticulture.

 Over the years Ben has been involved in the design and build of many garden beds.
 His extensive volunteerism with community gardens, specifically Community Crop (CC), led him to begin a seed saving project which he was involved with for seven years.
 The work with CC has brought him closer to the horticultural community and a more meaningful relationship with plants.